josephplpriest/josephplpriest/README.md

 - 👋 Hi, I’m Paul Priest.
-- 👀 I’m interested in story-telling with data.
-Data Science, Machine Learning and Data Analysis.
+- 👀 I’m interested in story-telling with data: Data Science, Machine Learning and Data Analysis.
 - 🌱 I’m currently learning web scraping with python, data visualization with seaborn and matplotlib and text parsing with SciKitLearn.
 - 📫 You can reach me at josephplpriest@gmail.com